Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/Run_first_time_ux/Run_first_time_ux/suffix_management.md

 ` cft.unix.parse_file_name_suffix=yes`

-For more information on unified configuration parameters, see [UCONF: Unix- specific parameters](../uconf_unix).
+For more information on unified configuration parameters, see [UCONF: Unix-specific parameters](../uconf_unix).